DataTalksClub/datatalksclub.github.io/_people/marcellolarocca.md

 web: https://dev.to/mlarocca
 ---

-Marcello La Rocca is a research scientist and a full-stack engineer focused on optimization algorithms, genetic algorithms, machine learning and quantum computing.
-He has contributed to large-scale web applications at companies like Twitter and Microsoft, has undertaken applied research in both academia and industry, and authored the Neatsort adaptive sorting algorithm.
+Marcello is a senior software engineer at Tundra.com.
+He's the author of "Algorithms and Data Structures in Action".
+His work and interests focus on graphs, optimization algorithms, genetic algorithms, machine learning, and quantum computing.
+In his career he has contributed to large-scale web applications at companies like Twitter, Microsoft and Apple, also working on data infrastructure and applied research in both academia and industry.
+He authored the Neatsort adaptive sorting algorithm.